 Average Content for apricotsThe average (or more correctly the arithmetic mean) amount of vitamin k contained in 100g of apricots, based on the list below of 8 different items under the general description of apricots, is 2.45 ug of vitamin k.
 The averages for the different nutrients are as follows; the average amount of Calories is 84.75 kcal, the average amount of Protein is 1.13 g, the average amount of Fat is 0.19 g and the average amount of Carbohydrate is g.

-Median AmountThe median value of Vitamin K is found in Apricots, canned, heavy syrup pack, with skin, solids and liquids which in 100g contains 2.2 ug of Vitamin K. For this serving the amount of Calories is 27 kcal, the amount of Protein is 0.71 g, the amount of Fat is 0.16 g and the amount of Carbohydrate is 6.39 g.
+Median AmountThe median value of Vitamin K is found in Apricots, canned, water pack, with skin, solids and liquids which in 100g contains 2.2 ug of Vitamin K. For this serving the amount of Calories is 27 kcal, the amount of Protein is 0.71 g, the amount of Fat is 0.16 g and the amount of Carbohydrate is 6.39 g.

 Using the list below for the 8 different apricots nutrition entries in our database, the highest amount of vitamin k is found in Apricots, canned, heavy syrup, drained which contains 3.3 ug of vitamin k per 100g.
 The associated percentage of RDA is %.
 For this 100g serving the Calories content is 83 kcal, the Protein content is 0.64 g, the Fat content is 0.11 g, the Carbohydrate content is 21.31 g.

 The lowest amount of vitamin k is in Apricots, dried, sulfured, stewed, without added sugar which in 100g contains 1.1 ug of vitamin k.
 This gives as percentage of the recommended daily allowance % of the RDA.
 For this 100g serving the amount of Calories is 85 kcal, the amount of Protein is 1.2 g, the amount of Fat is 0.18 g, the amount of Carbohydrate is 22.15 g.